 - Must be enrolled as a major or minor in a psychology program or a program psychological in nature that is equivalent to a psychology major

-- Must have an overall GPA that is in the top 35 percent of their class based on rankings within sophomore, within junior, and within senior classes (if the cut-off for the top 35 percent is below 3.00, the applicant must have an overall GPA of at least 3.00 on a 4-point scale)
+- Must have an overall GPA that is in the top 35 percent of their class based on rankings within sophomore, within junior, and within senior classes (if the cut-off for the top 35 percent is below 3.00, the applicant must have an overall GPA of at least 3.00 on a four-point scale)

 * Undergraduate transfer students who wish to join an established chapter must complete at least 12 semester hours (or the quarter equivalent) at the new institution unless the Psi Chi chapter has a transfer student policy that articulates clear alternative criteria, yet still conforms to the society standards regarding hours.
-The society standards regarding hours are that the student must have completed 36 semester hours of college credit (or the quarter equivalent) and 9 semester hours of psychology (or the quarter equivalent).
+The society standards regarding hours are that the student must have completed 36 semester hours of college credit (or the quarter equivalent) and nine semester hours of psychology (or the quarter equivalent).

 This means that if chapters adopt an alternative transfer student policy, that policy must be clearly stated in the chapter's bylaws.
 Chapters may write bylaws which allow transfer students to take fewer than 12 hours of college credit at the new institution; however, chapter bylaws may not lower the minimum required college credit below 36 hours total.
 Chapter bylaws also may not lower the society standards for cumulative GPA (students' cumulative GPA must be in the top 35 percent of their class at the university).